lateralblast/vamp/README.md

 VAMP
 ====

-VirtualBox/VBoxManage Ansible Module in Python
+Virtualisation Ansible Module in Python

 Introduction
 ------------

-This is an Ansible module for Virtual Box.
+This is an Ansible module for VirtualBox, and KVM.

-I couldn't find a suitable Anisible Module for driving VirtualBox and calling VirtualBox from Ansible via shell module was tedious.
+I couldn't find a suitable Anisible Module for driving VirtualBox or KVM, and calling VirtualBox or KVM from Ansible via shell module was tedious.

-At the moment it is a simple wrapper with some handling to make it easier to use than calling vboxmanage itself.
+At the moment it is a simple wrapper with some handling to make it easier to use than calling vboxmanage or virsh itself.

 Usage
 -----